Partnering for effective emergency response

 ETC membership is open to all IASC members.
 Non-IASC members can submit a request to the ETC Secretariat to attend the bi-annual Plenary Meetings as an observer and submit a formal membership application.

-Partnering with the ETC
+Contributing to the ETC

 Non-humanitarian organizations can contribute to the ETC's mission in different ways: